Dark Energy Survey Year 3 Results: Galaxy mock catalogs for BAO analysis: Calibration

 Once we have determined how many mocks and which area we will use for the calibration, we need to start sampling the parameter space to determine the best-fit parameters.
 The main idea is to sample a given hypercube in the parameter space.
 In each point we generate five mocks using the DES Y3 BAO mask, measure $w(\theta)$, and compute the value of the $\chi^2$ of the measured $w(\theta)$ in the mocks to the real measurements:

-\\ $C$, that enters into the $\chi^2$, is the standard covariance matrix of the $1\,952$ mocks and takes into account the correlations between the different tomographic bins.
+\\ We note that $C$, which enters into the $\chi^2$, is the standard covariance matrix of the $1\,952$ mocks and takes into account the correlations between the different tomographic bins.
 To obtain $C$ we calculated $w(\theta)$ for the $1\,952$ mocks previously created using the fixed value for the calibration parameters mentioned above.

 This approach is not different from a standard Monte Carlo Markov chain.
 However, it is important to note that each evaluation in a point of the parameter space is extremely expensive in computational time since it implies generating five DES Y3-like mocks and measuring $w(\theta)$ on them.
 Moreover, we are not interested in the posterior of the calibration parameters $M_1$ and $\Delta_{\rm LM}$, but rather on their best-fit values, since this is the only quantity needed to generate mocks close to the real measurements.
 A straightforward approach would be to use a simple $\chi^2$ minimization algorithm to go directly to the minimum of the $\chi^2$ function, but the generation of the mocks contains an intrinsic random component when assigning the position and properties of galaxies.
 This introduces an important stochastic behavior in our problem and makes unusable the standard minimization algorithms.